Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Washing and soaking the rice – Make sure you wash the rice in a few changes of cold water to remove the extra starch and dirt.
 Getting the starch off makes it easier for your stomach to digest the rice.
 Also, soaking the rice makes it less brittle and also helps the rice elongate.

 - Let the rice rest undisturbed for 5 minutes after it is cooked.
 This allows the steam to redistribute and allows all the layers of the rice to cook evenly.
 After 5 minutes, uncover the saucepan and let the steam escape.
 Fluff the rice gently with a fork, and it is ready to serve.

 Testers notes –

 - I’ll let you in on a secret – you can make jeera rice with leftover rice.
-Start with the tempering process outlined in the recipe and then mix the leftover rice along with salt.
+Start with the tempering process outlined in the recipe, and then mix the leftover rice along with salt.
 Ta-da!
-Your leftover rice now has been revived into something delicious!
+Your leftover rice has now been revived into something delicious!

 Jeera rice tastes great with just about anything or on its own with a bit of yogurt and pickle.
 My top picks would be